 ONGOING RESEARCH

 Birds of a Feather Earn Together.
-Gender and Peer Effects at the Workplace New!!
+Gender and Peer Effects at the Workplace New Version Coming Soon

 Julián Messina, Anna Sanz-de-Galdeano, and Anastasia Terskaya